A Communication-First Account of Explanation: Preliminaries: Context and Causation

 The notion of \emph{intervention} on an SCM is captured by mechanism replacement: intervening to set variable $X$ to value $x$ is a matter of replacing the structural function $f_X$ with the constant function sending all arguments to $x$.

+SCMs have risen to prominence not only in philosophy, but also in psychology and cognitive science, where a number of researchers have suggested that intuitive causal cognition employs representations, and operations over them, that resemble causal models with interventions \citep{lombrozo2006StructureFunctionExplanations,lagnado2013causal,rottman2016do-peopl,waldmann2017the-oxfo,goddu2024development}.

-\begin{example}[$\mathcal{M}_{(A\land B)\lor C}$ Causal Model] Consider the simple scenario in \autoref{example: holiday tan}.
-We model this with three endogenous variables $A,B,C$, each binary valued, so that $\mathsf{Val}(X) = \{0,1\}$ for $X = A,B,C$, and three binary exogenous variables $U_A,U_B,U_C$. $E$ represents whether Alice is tanned ($E=1$ when she is, $0$ when not); $A$ represents whether Alice is in Rome; $B$ represents whether it is sunny in Rome; and $C$ represents whether Alice went to a tanning salon.
+Consider the simple scenario in \autoref{example: holiday tan}.
+We model this with three endogenous variables $A,B,C$, each binary valued, so that $\mathsf{Val}(X) = \{0,1\}$ for $X = A,B,C$, and three binary exogenous variables $U_A,U_B,U_C$. $E$ represents whether Alice is tanned ($E=1$ when she is, $0$ when not); $A$ represents whether Alice is in Rome; $B$ represents whether it is sunny in Rome; and $C$ represents some other cause of her tan (e.g. whether she went to a tanning salon).
 The structural functions have $E$ true when either $C$ is true, or \emph{both} $A$ and $B$ are true.

 Meanwhile, $A$, $B$, and $C$ are all determined exogenously, taking on the value of their respective exogenous variables ($U_A$, $U_B$, and $U_C$).
 That is, $f_A$, $f_B$, and $f_C$ are all the identity function.
 See \autoref{fig:holidaytanstructure}, where arrows represent functional relationships.
 (To fully specify the model $\mathcal{M}_{(A\land B)\lor C}$, we would also need to define a probability distribution $P(U_A,U_B,U_C)$, which in the simplest cases would factor as a product $P(U_A)\cdot P(U_B)\cdot P(U_C)$.)